python-botogram/botogram/docs/api/utility.rst

    :return: The list of usernames contained in the message.
    :rtype: list of str

+.. py:decorator:: botogram.pass_shared

+   Provide a reference to the shared memory as first argument when the function is called by botogram.
+This doesn't work if you call the function directly.

+   The first argument of the provided function will be a dict-like object, unique to your bot and synchronized between different worker processes.
+   Because of that, you can only store `picklable objects`_ in it.

 .. py:decorator:: botogram.pass_bot

    Provide as first argument of the function the instance of the bot which